UllaRisager/Learn-with-Locals/_posts/why-learn-how-to-code.md

 ---
 layout: post
-title: Why learn digital marketing?
+title: Why learn how to code?
-subtitle: Information overload
+subtitle: Why I went to Bali to learn how to code
 image_path: /uploads/ashtanga-yoga-bali-sunset.jpg
 banner: /uploads/ashtanga-yoga-bali-sunset.jpg
 image-alt: How Learning Yoga Helped Me Cope